ChrisYZZ/Chris.github.io/_pages/about.md

 My research passion lies in communication-efficient distributed optimization and its scaling to real-world AI systems, with a particular focus on federated learning, and large language models.
 I aim to design algorithms that minimize communication overhead while preserving convergence guarantees, enabling deployment on edge devices and massive clusters alike.
 Over the next five years, I will pursue a PhD to cultivate independent research leadership, targeting at least five first-author publications in top-tier venues (NeurIPS, ICML, ICLR, ACL).
 My roadmap is structured as follows:

-Year 1: Complete coursework and Preliminary Qualifying Exam; publish one paper under advisor guidance to align with lab direction.
+Year 1: Complete coursework and Preliminary Qualifying Exam; publish one paper under advisor guidance to align with lab direction.<br>
-Year 2: Develop autonomous ideation; secure two publications, including at least one A-level conference.
+Year 2: Develop autonomous ideation; secure two publications, including at least one A-level conference.<br>
-Year 3: Establish personal research taste; maintain two high-quality A-level submissions while engaging with industry trends via open-source contributions.
+Year 3: Establish personal research taste; maintain two high-quality A-level submissions while engaging with industry trends via open-source contributions.<br>
-Year 4: Pursue visiting scholar opportunities or summer research internships (e.g., OpenAI, NVIDIA) to broaden networks and practical exposure.
+Year 4: Pursue visiting scholar opportunities or summer research internships (e.g., OpenAI, NVIDIA) to broaden networks and practical exposure.<br>
-Year 5: Synthesize dissertation, apply for industry research scientist roles at Google DeepMind, Meta FAIR, OpenAI, or Microsoft Research, and conclude with a capstone A-level paper.
+Year 5: Synthesize dissertation, apply for industry research scientist roles at Google DeepMind, Meta FAIR, OpenAI, or Microsoft Research, and conclude with a capstone A-level paper.<br>

 Ultimately, I aspire to transition into industrial research, where abundant computational resources can transform algorithmic innovations into globally impactful AI systems.